opencomputeproject/onie/docs/design-spec/nos_interface.rst

   command downloads and installs from the URL, just as if it had been *discovered*.

-- ``onie-self-update`` -- It takes one argument, a URL to an ONIE updater.
+- ``onie-self-update`` -- It takes a URL to an ONIE updater image.
   This command downloads and runs the updater, just as if it had been *discovered*.
 See the :ref:`updating_onie` section for more about updating ONIE.